CHAMPS! LSU defeats Clemson to capture fourth-ever National Championship

 The journey all starts with Coach O, the LSU-loving Cajun from Larose (La.) who’s been questioned his entire career, mocked for his accent, and scoffed at for thinking he could succeed like he did last night.

-According to the shiny new ring on his finger, the joke is seemingly now on them.
+Well — according to the shiny new ring on his finger — the joke is seemingly now on them.

 “People that made fun of my accent before, I thank them,” Orgeron said on Sunday.
 “That gave me internal motivation to do better, so I thank them to be motivators of my career.”

 Then the story shifts to the quarterback, an undervalued high school prospect who wasn’t given a chance, battled injury and transferred to fight for a starting job.
-With an FBS record 60 passing touchdowns (65 total), the second-highest completion percentage ever, a Heisman Trophy and a National Title, Joe Burrow secured the greatest single-season by any quarterback ever.
+With an FBS record 60 passing touchdowns (65 total), the second-highest completion percentage ever, a Heisman Trophy and a National Title, Burrow secured the greatest single-season by any quarterback ever.
+The statue outside of Tiger Stadium is next.

 You starting to see the trend?
 Don’t let others define you.